christian-vorhemus/azure-percept-py/README.md

 print("Recording stopped")
 vision.close()
 ```

+## Troubleshooting

+#### During model conversion I get "Cannot create X layer from unsupported opset"
+This indicates that the model contains a layer that can't be converted to a model definition the VPU can process.
+For a list of supported layers see [here](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

+#### Reading audio data fails with "ValueError: Device not found" or "Exception: Azure Ear could not authenticate"
+Type in "lsusb".
+You should see a list of several devices, try to find `Bus 003 Device 006: ID 045e:0673 Microsoft Corp.`.
+If this device is not present, unplug and plug in your Azure Audio device again and restart the device.
+Additionally make sure your device has Internet connectivity during the authentication process.

 ## License
 This library is licensed under [Apache License Version 2.0](https://github.com/christian-vorhemus/azure-percept-py/blob/main/LICENSE) and uses binaries and scripts from the [OpenVINO toolkit](https://github.com/openvinotoolkit/openvino) which is as well licensed under Apache License Version 2.0.